ibm-cloud-docs/transit-gateway/create-gre.md

 The following prerequisites must be met before you can create a GRE tunnel connection:

 * Ensure that you have an existing classic infrastructure connection, or create one.
 For more information, see [Adding a connection](/docs/transit-gateway?topic=transit-gateway-adding-connections).
 The GRE tunnel connection connects with an endpoint only on classic infrastructure.
-* Review the [Generic Routing Encapsulation (GRE) connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-considerations) for additional prerequisites.
+* Review the [GRE connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-considerations) for additional prerequisites.

-## Creating a Generic Routing Encapsulation (GRE) tunnel connection in the UI
+## Creating a GRE tunnel connection in the UI
 {: #tg-ui-adding-gre-connection-transit-gateway}
 {: ui}

 Only unbound GRE tunnels can be created in the UI.
-See [Creating an Unbound Generic Routing Encapsulation (GRE) tunnel connection](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection)
+See [Creating an unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection)

-## Creating a Generic Routing Encapsulation (GRE) tunnel connection from the CLI
+## Creating a GRE tunnel connection from the CLI
 {: #tg-cli-adding-gre-connection-transit-gateway}
 {: cli}